Sponsored Webinars as Marketing Tools for Photonics and Laser Technology

-The attendees can normally not be charged, because any attempts in that direction would severely cut down the attendance.
-So the money required for paying the presenter and (more importantly) for covering the cost and required profit of the publisher (mainly the cost of setting up such a platform) needs to come from somewhere else: from one or several sponsors.
-According to my information, over 10,000 USD are required for a webinar reaching several hundred participants.
+The attendees normally cannot be charged because any attempts in that direction would severely cut down the attendance.
+So, the money required for paying the presenter and (more importantly) for covering the cost and required profit of the publisher (mainly the cost of setting up such a platform) needs to come from somewhere else: from one or several sponsors.
+According to my information, over 10,000 USD is required for a webinar reaching several hundred participants.
 That is of a similar order as one or two large print ads in a popular trade journal.

-Of course, one may also produce webinars based on a completely different economical model, where the participants have to pay for valuable content.
+Of course, one may also produce webinars based on an entirely different economical model, where the participants have to pay for valuable content.
 I am not aware, however, of such webinars in the area of photonics, and that would also be outside the topic of this article.

 Benefits for the Sponsors

 The sponsors can, of course, get various benefits.
 First of all, there is some publicity, with their names and company logos appearing around the webinar announcements.

 Products offered by the sponsor(s) may be mentioned somewhere in the presentation.
 There are even webinars where the title already indicates that some products will be advertised.
 That, however, can, of course, make it difficult to find a large audience.
 After all, how many of us are keen to spend an hour or so just watching a long advertisement?
 Therefore, publishers and sponsors often hesitate to create too strong a link between the webinar presentation and some products.
 I think they are well advised to be careful; it may often serve their interests better, e.g. to primarily spread useful information on a topic and maybe to have not more than a few hints that one could buy something related from the sponsors.
 Although people may be quite satisfied with getting information which helps them in purchasing decisions, they need to be convinced that they are getting something useful, rather than being driven by other interests.